krivse/CheckCourseCoinsBot/README.md

             : subscribing to an event

 * Repeating the algorithm will add another pair or set new values
+* When the threshold value is reached, the pair is automatically deleted
 ~~~~

 #### Launch the application with docker-compose: